WrestleMania 32: Undercard matches

 Shane McMahon faced The Undertaker inside Hell in a Cell for control of Monday Night Raw in a losing effort.

 On the February 22 episode of Raw, Mr. McMahon presented the "Vincent J. McMahon Legacy of Excellence" Award to his daughter Stephanie McMahon.
 As Stephanie was about to do the acceptance speech about the award given to her, Shane McMahon returned to WWE for the first time since 2009, to confront his father and sister in regards to his role in the company.
 Vince then made a deal with Shane that he would gain control of Raw if he could win a match of his choosing but would relinquish a lockbox of Vince's secrets if he lost.
 After Shane accepted, Vince named The Undertaker as his opponent and made the match a Hell in a Cell match; Shane's last match was in May 2009.
 The following week, Undertaker returned to Raw and said that Shane's blood would be on Vince's hands, not his.
 Vince stated that if The Undertaker did not win, it would be his last WrestleMania.

 During the closing moments of the triple threat match at Fastlane, Brock Lesnar applied the kimura lock on Roman Reigns, only for Dean Ambrose to attack Lesnar with a chair at the last minute; this incapacitated Lesnar long enough for Reigns to defeat Ambrose.
 The next day before Raw aired, Lesnar attacked Ambrose and was taken to the hospital in an ambulance.
 On Raw, Paul Heyman issued a challenge to anyone on the roster to face Lesnar at WrestleMania.
 Ambrose returned in the ambulance to challenge Lesnar to a No Holds Barred Street Fight; Heyman accepted on Lesnar's behalf.
 On the March 14 episode of Raw, hardcore legend Mick Foley gave Ambrose his signature barbed wire baseball bat.
 The next week on Raw, another hardcore legend, Terry Funk, gave Ambrose a chainsaw.

-Charlotte defeated Becky Lynch and Sasha Banks in a triple threat match for the new WWE Women's Championship.
+Charlotte (pictured) defeated Becky Lynch and Sasha Banks in a triple threat match to win the inaugural WWE Women's Championship (on her shoulder); the match was originally for Charlotte's WWE Divas Championship, but during the WrestleMania 32 pre-show, the Divas title was retired and replaced by the Women's Championship.